-3.4 The school will support the pupil through:
+3.4 The school will support the student through:

-- 3.4.1 Curricular opportunities to encourage self-esteem and self-motivation - 3.4.2 An ethos that actively promotes a positive, supportive and safe environment and values the whole community - 3.4.3 The school's behaviour policy will support vulnerable pupils in the school.
-All staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the pupil's sense of self worth.
-The school will ensure that the pupil knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred - 3.4.4 Liaison with other agencies which support the pupil such as Social Care, Child and Adolescent Mental Health Services, Cambridgeshire Sexual Behaviour Service or Locality Teams - 3.4.5 A commitment to develop productive and supportive relationships with parents/carers - 3.4.6 Recognition that children living in a home environment where there is domestic abuse, drug or alcohol abuse or mental health issues are vulnerable and in need of support and protection; they may also be young carers - 3.4.7 Monitoring and supporting pupil's welfare, keeping records and notifying Social Care in accordance with the Cambridgeshire Local Safeguarding Children Board "Inter Agency Procedures" - 3.4.8 When a pupil who is subject to a child protection plan leaves, information will be transferred to the new school immediately.
-The Child Protection Review Manager and Lead Social Worker from Social Care will also be informed
+- 3.4.1 Curricular opportunities to encourage self-esteem and self-motivation. - 3.4.2 An ethos that actively promotes a positive, supportive and safe environment and values the whole community. - 3.4.3 The school's behaviour policy will support vulnerable students in the school.
+All staff will agree on a consistent approach, which focuses on the behaviour of the child, but does not damage the student's sense of self-worth.
+The school will ensure that the student knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred. - 3.4.4 Liaison with other agencies which support the student such as Social Care, Child and Adolescent Mental Health Services, Cambridgeshire Sexual Behaviour Service or Early Help Teams. - 3.4.5 A commitment to develop productive and supportive relationships with parents/carers.

-3.4.9 When a child is missing from education, the school will follow the procedure as set out in Cambridgeshire's Children Missing Education guidance and inform the Education Welfare Officer and Social Care if a child is subject to a Child Protection Plan or there have been ongoing concerns.
+- 3.4.6 Recognition that children living in a home environment where there is domestic abuse, drug or alcohol abuse or mental health issues are vulnerable and in need of support and protection; they may also be young carers. - 3.4.7 Monitoring and supporting student's welfare, keeping records and notifying Social Care in accordance with the Cambridgeshire Local Safeguarding Children Board "Inter Agency Procedures". - 3.4.8 When a student who is subject to a child protection plan leaves, information will be transferred to the new school immediately.
+The Child Protection Chair and Social Work Unit will also be informed. - 3.4.9 When a child is missing from education, the school will follow the procedure as set out in Cambridgeshire's Children Missing Education guidance and inform the Education Welfare Officer and Social Care if a child is subject to a Child Protection Plan or there have been ongoing concerns.